Orsmad/Django_PostgreSQL_deploy/readme.md

-# django-rest-api - Postgres
+# django-rest-api - PostgreSQL
-A REST api written in Django for people with deadlines Example with ProgreSQL
+A REST api written in Django for people with deadlines Example with ProgreSQL Ready to deploy

 ## Technologies used
 * [Django](https://www.djangoproject.com/): The web framework for perfectionists with deadlines (Django builds better web apps with less code).